Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 If there is a medical reason for the circumcision, it will usually take place in hospital as a day case and under general anaesthetic.

 You can find out more about the procedure, including recovery and possible risks on the NHS website.
-You can also talk to your GP.
+You can also talk to your GP or health visiting team.

 Useful links